The five largest cities in Britain after London

 1. Birmingham:

 The second most populous city in the United Kingdom has a population of approximately 1,141,400, according to the 2018 estimate.
-Birmingham, nicknamed the “Workshop of the World” or “City of a Thousand Industries” during the Industrial Revolution, is now a major economic center in the United Kingdom, but is also the fourth most visited city by tourists.
+Known as the “workshop of the world” or “city of a thousand trades” during the Industrial Revolution, Birmingham is now a major economic center in the United Kingdom, but is also the fourth most visited city by tourists.

 2. Glasgow:

 Formerly considered the “Second City of the British Empire”, Glasgow is the largest city in Scotland and the 3rd largest city in the United Kingdom, after the capital, Edinburgh.
 Its population in 2011 was estimated at nearly 600,000.
-A coveted number, but not compared to the 1,088,000 million people registered between 1931 and 1939 … a city is unfortunately losing land.
+A coral population, but not compared to the 1,088,000 million people registered between 1931 and 1939 … a city is unfortunately losing land in terms of population.

 3. Manchester:

-With 545,500 mangoes in 2017, Manchester is the fourth largest city in the United Kingdom.
+With 545,500 manganese identified in 2017, Manchester is the fourth largest city in the United Kingdom.
 The city shines with its economic, cultural and historical significance.
 Football fans are also familiar with Manchester’s famous Old Trafford Stadium, Manchester United’s famous “Dream of Dreams” and the rival Manchester City’s Etihad Stadium.

 4. Edinburgh: